sylvianakay/vacationPortal/README.md

 ---

 ## Developer Assignment Purpose
-This repository implements the Epignosis developer assignment.
 The fictional brief describes a company whose rapid growth has outpaced paper-based vacation processes.
 The portal must let employees submit requests online and allow managers to approve or reject them.
 The scenarios provided in the brief include:

 - Managers signing in, viewing, creating, updating (including passwords), and deleting users
 - Managers reviewing submitted vacation requests and approving or rejecting them